ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 as described in {{Section 6 of !RFC5280}}.
 This SHOULD use the default system or application trust anchors.

-1. The client MUST verify that the certificate contains the IP address of the designating Unencrypted Resolver in a subjectAltName extension.
+2. The client MUST verify that the certificate contains the IP address of the designating Unencrypted Resolver in an iPAddress entry of the subjectAltName extension as described in {{Section 4.2.1.6 of !RFC5280}}.

 If these checks pass, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.